akashmore1/NodeJs-Concepts-Everything/02-How_Backend_Works/README.md

 1. Used to process(read and write) data piece by piece(chunks), without completing the whole read or write operation.
 2. Therefore we don't have keep all the the data in memory to perform these operationss
-3. e.g Video streaming sites like youtube and netflix
+3. e.g Video streaming sites like youtube and netflix.
+They don't wait to load all video, instead they read video stream by stream
-4. They don't wait to load all video, instead they read video stream by stream
+4. Streams are perfect candidate for handling large volumes of data